 Free the Fairies

 For this game you will need one small, toy fairy figurine or doll per player.
 If you don’t have figurines, you can use printed images of fairies instead.
 Hide the fairies around the party space.
 Tell the guests that their fairy friends have been captured and hidden by the evil fairy queen.
-Each player must find a fairy and set her free.
-When a player returns with a fairy, she is awarded a small prize.
+Each player must find a fairy and set them free.
+When a player returns with a fairy, they are awarded a small prize.
 Suggestions for prizes include glow bracelets, glitter nail polish, bottles of bubbles and pixie sticks.

 Fairy Costume Relay

 You will need two sets of the following items: fairy tutu, slippers, halo and wand.
 Divide the players into two teams.
 Make a path for them to follow to get to the items.
 You can line a path with flowers or toadstools or even balloons staked into the ground.
 Players must put on the costume and flutter, dance or “fly” like a fairy down the fairy path and back to their teams.
 Once a player has completed this task, she passes the costume to the next player, who will do the same thing.
 The first team to have all of its players run the course in the costume wins the race.